Applying to the University of Kansas

 KU’s admission process

-We encourage all students to apply, as we individually review each application for these factors (keep in mind that schools and programs may have specific requirements):
+We encourage all students to apply, as we individually review each application for these factors:

 - Cumulative high school GPA